-These unique Chicken Cordon Bleu Sliders are like having the traditional type dish, but at the same time, super easy to hold because it’s between a bun!
+These unique Chicken Cordon Bleu Sliders are like having all the flavors of the traditional dish, but at the same time, super easy to hold because it’s between a bun!

 You may think these chicken sliders are an odd concept but trust me when I say they are so tasty!
 These sliders are perfect for game days, parties, cookouts, and overall any event where you might have to feed a bunch of people all at once.